 The Honorable Asra I. Elliott presides over Bernalillo County Metropolitan Court’s Outreach Court Program.

-The program is a collaborative effort between the Bernalillo County Metropolitan Court, the Office of the District Attorney, the Law Offices of the Public Defender, the Private Defense Bar, the Bernalillo County Attorney’s Office and community providers.
+The program is a collaborative effort between the Bernalillo County Metropolitan Court, the Office of the District Attorney, the Law Offices of the Public Defender, the Private Defense Bar, and community providers.

 Providers will write letters of advocacy on behalf of the participant and their efforts in the program.
-This is symbolic of the relationship between the client and the program, and outlines their accomplishments, providing the Court with insight into their efforts.
-The Court will review the letter of advocacy and determine the graduation time of the participant to be held at a community provider’s location.
+The Court will review the letter of advocacy and recognize those efforts through case dismissal, case closure and waiving of fines and fees.

 Outreach Court enables unhoused and precariously housed individuals who are actively engaged in the program to address their outstanding legal obligations, freeing them to reclaim their lives and return to the community as valued members.